The Members of Arshiya Limited

 • Import General Manifest (IGM) approvals for FTWZs

-• Non recognition of Arshiya FTWZ as a port for import of few items especially Cars
+• Non recognition of Arshiya FTWZ as a port for import.

-However, the Company has taken up these issues at the highest levels of Government and it is expected that the issues will be resolved early to enable smoother day to day operations and better performance.
+However, the Company has been consistently taking up these issues at the highest levels of Government and with the new Government in place, it is expected that the issues will be resolved sooner than later to enable smoother day to day operations and better performance.

-Your Directors felt it expedient to contain high finance costs, chanalise cash flow for operations leading to more productivity, Debt servicing and to make the resources available for the day to day operations of the Company, Your Directors felt the necessity to seek a Corporate Debt Restructuring (CDR) whereby the Company's obligations to pay interest and principal on borrowings could be deferred, availing of certain concessions like moratorium for payments etc. from the Bankers.
-Accordingly, the Company's CDR proposals are before the Bankers and the same are being favorably considered and the procedural process is under progress.
+Your Management considered it expedient to contain high finance costs so that cash flow can be channelised to operations for further productivity.
+To effectively service the borrowings and at the same time make the resources available for the day to day operations of the Company, your Management thought it advisable to undertake a Corporate Debt Restructuring (CDR) whereby the Company's obligations to pay interest and principal on borrowings has been deferred by availing certain concessions like moratorium etc. from the Bankers.

 BUSINESS AND FUTURE OUTLOOK:

-World class logistics infrastructure on a pan India basis created by your Company provides for unified supply chain as a unique concept and serves as a one stop shop for all the needs of logistics.
-There is no doubt this has revolutionised the logistics space in the country.
+World class logistics infrastructure on a pan India basis, created by your Company provides for unified supply chain as an unique concept and serves as an one stop shop for all the needs of logistics.

 Arshiya plans to capitalize on India's mammoth logistics opportunity by being India's only Unified Supply Chain Infrastructure and Solutions Group.
-With a rich legacy in the logistics and supply chain industry in India, Arshiya's unique business model makes it a pioneering company, not just in India, but world over.
+With a rich legacy in the logistics and supply chain industry in India, Arshiya's unique business model makes it a pioneering company in the country.